hamlet-framework/type/README.md

 - Add more tests for PHPDoc and Namespace resolver
 - Add PHPStan analyser
-- Add static shortcuts for performance
 - Add more tests for agreements between psalm/phpstan and Type assertions
-- Intersection types are useless